navitenddev/shermie-invaders/README.md

 ## Getting Started

+To play locally...

 1. Clone the repository
 2. Install dependencies with `npm install`
 3. Run the game with `npm run dev`

+Alternatively, you can play the game online [here](https://www.navitend.com/games/individual_game/shermie-invaders).

 ## Gameplay